SSHcom/c3/README.md

 const kmsKey = c3.kms.fromAlias(stack, 'alias/MyKey')
 ```

-The library support following components, we are actively seeking for contribution:
+The library support following components, we are actively seeking for contribution.
+Please see [an example](example/index.ts) about usage of components:

 ```typescript
 import * as c3 from '@ssh.com/c3'